jinsung20/LinearMPC/README.md

 # LinearMPC
-model predictive control for a linear system.
+implementation of model predictive control for a linear system.

+The plant model used in the simulation code is the quadruple-tank process as a MIMO linear system [1].

 For a quadratic programming solver, this sample code employes 'quadprog' included in MATLAB optimization toolbox, but any other optimization solvers for linear or convex problem can be configured for this program.